KoayYeowTeik/ASG2/README.md

 changed the quantity function where a user can only change quantity to >0 and less than the total quantity of the listing from the database added a add to cart function where when added to cart, the user buy_listing key value pair value will change to add the listing object (RestDB Buy_listing data will also be updated)
 Listing.html and js finished -- awaiting partner for css

+Update 6.0
+Account html and js creation - added simple buttons to what an account page typically has 6.1:
+Starting to implement the game page where account page divs will all disappear except the header and the game div will load